electrumsv/electrumsv-sdk-docker/README.md

 ## Usage

-Unlock the wallet for json-rpc use
+Unlock the wallet for json-rpc use, note the password used here is "pass" - you should replace this with whatever your chosen password was from the setup stage.

 ```bash
 curl --request POST \